latifkabir/n3He_Soft/n3HeDAQ/README.md

     This will take data only for the DAQ module number 'MODULE' for 'RUN' number of runs of length 'LENGTH' each.

-    If MODULE, RUN and LENGTH are not specified the default values are, MODULE=21, RUN=continuous runs and LENGTH =         default run length.
+    If MODULE, RUN and LENGTH are not specified the default values are, MODULE=21, RUN=continuous runs and LENGTH =default run length.

 * `n3he config `: